Dal-mzhang/single-station-earthquake-location/README.md

 GMT: https://www.generic-mapping-tools.org/download/

-Step 1. use a three-layer velocity to simulate full waveforms of an earthquake (synthetic event as ground truth, dep=0.7 km) at a near station (dist=7.15 km)
+Step 1. use a three-layer velocity model to simulate full waveforms of an earthquake (synthetic event as ground truth, dep=0.7 km) at a near station (dist=7.15 km)

 bash runFK.sh